Ilyass-A/Reinforcement-Learning/README.md

 # Reinforcement-Learning (RL) with OpenAI
-In this project I learnded the basics  structure of Reinforcement Learning Models.
+In this project I learned the basic structure of Reinforcement Learning Models.

+### Overview
 The key players of RL are the agent and the environment.
 The agent lives in the environment and interacts with it.

 <p align="center">